-Prepare to be self-sufficient.
-You will have time to buy food for yourself in Astrakhan.
-You will need to buy plenty of food which you can take with you in the hide.
-You can pack some of your preferable snacks in your luggage because they may be not available in Russia.
-However, the variety is quite wide nowadays.
-Bring thermos if you want to enjoy coffee or tea when in the hide.
-Bring your own dishes and all you need for cooking.
+There will be time to buy food in Astrakhan.
+We will need to buy plenty of food which can be taken in the hide.
+Guests can pack some of their preferable snacks in their luggage because not everything may be available in Russia.
+However, variety is quite wide nowadays.
+Bringing thermos one can enjoy coffee or tea when in the hide.